Applications for Training starting September 2022 are now OPEN.

-If you have a desire to give pack to the student community and help support to your fellow students, Aberdeen Nightline is a great place to volunteer.
+If you have a desire to give back to the student community and help support to your fellow students, Aberdeen Nightline is a great place to volunteer.
 It is a rewarding, inspiring, and challenging experience where you will develop and improve your communication and listening skills.
 As it is a confidential service, only Nightliners know which other students are Nightliners!
 This makes it almost like a secret society, full of great listeners who support one another.

 This is a wonderful way to get involved with the student body and will help enhance your CV.
 Nightline volunteers are also eligible to partake in the STAR Award and Saltire Award schemes.

 You have to be a registered student at Aberdeen University in order to volunteer at Aberdeen Nightline.
 All undergraduates and postgraduates years are warmly welcome.
 Please note you must have at least one full year left of university to be considered for training.

 There is no prior experience needed before volunteering with Nightline, as you are given training which covers all the skills needed.
 However, since Aberdeen Nightline is a confidential and anonymous service you must also be able to keep private any information you get about callers or other Nightline volunteers.
 All of our volunteers must be able to demonstrate our core values when working as Nightliners.
 This includes:

 - being non-judgmental — no matter what topic the caller brings

 - being non-advisory — even if you feel you have useful advice to give, it is not our place as a service to do so